 The following information provides various funding options for hybrid and electric vehicles and charging stations.
-For further assistance in searching for government rebates, grants, and other funding opportunities please contact the Sustainability Office at sustainability@upenn.edu.
+For more information regarding government rebates, grants, and other funding opportunities, please contact the Sustainability Office at sustainability@upenn.edu.

 Funding Quick Guide

 The following table provides a quick overview of funding options available.
 See below or follow the link for each funding option for more details.